Roberta Wohlstetter

 Roberta Morgan Wohlstetter (August 22, 1912 – January 6, 2007) was an American historian of U.S. military intelligence.
 In 1962 she authored Pearl Harbor: Warning and Decision.
 The book was based on a several-year study of the Japanese attack on Pearl Harbor in December 1941 and is still considered the foundational study of military surprises.
-The Presidential Medal of Freedom was awarded to her in 1985 by President Ronald Reagan.
+President Ronald Reagan awarded her the Presidential Medal of Freedom in 1985.

 Early life and education

 Wohlstetter was born Roberta Mary Morgan, in 1912 in Duluth, Minnesota.
 Her mother Elsie Morgan, and her father Edmund Morris Morgan, a professor at Harvard Law School helped simplify the federal rules of civil procedure and update the U.S. code of military justice.
 Her brother, Edmund Morgan, was a Pulitzer Prize-winning historian.

 Wohlstetter received her bachelor's degree from Vassar College, New York State in 1933.
 She earned two master's degrees from Columbia University in psychology in 1936 and from Radcliffe College in comparative literature in 1937.